a

 The pool that for over a thousand years had been believed to be the source of wisdom had at last been shown to be an imaginary wishing well, only upheld by the piousness of its priests and the arms of the empire.

-It was in the ensuing political and cultural void that the priests of god Yahweh, exiled in Babylonia, crafted their own religious dogmas, taking heed not to repeat the errors that had brought down the Babylonian birthplace of civilization.
+It was in the ensuing political and cultural void that the priests of god Yahweh, exiled in Babylonia, crafted their own religious dogmas, taking heed not to repeat the errors that had brought down the Babylonian birthplace of civilization and its warped theology.

-Thus, whereas in the epic of Gilgamesh the king is ordered to leave the world of the Immortals and lost the plant of heartbeat at the end of the story, the Bible of the Jews started with Yahweh’s prohibition of the fruit of the tree of knowledge of good and evil.
-This is the first commandment imprinted on Adam and Eve’s minds after which the scribe has them kicked out of paradise right away for disobeying Yahweh’s commandment.
+Thus, whereas in the epic of Gilgamesh the king had been ordered to leave the world of the Immortals and had lost the plant of heartbeat only at the end of the story, the Bible of the Jews started with Yahweh’s prohibition of the fruit of the tree of knowledge of good and evil.
+This was the first commandment imprinted on Adam and Eve’s minds after which the scribe had them kicked out of paradise right away for disobeying Yahweh’s commandment.

-In the Gilgamesh epic the plant was not forbidden and no law was given to make up for the lost wisdom of the heart.
-Contrary to the inconclusive ending of the Gilgamesh epic, the Bible gave a divine law - the Torah - to fill the gap left by the disappearance of the divine voice from the heart.
+In the Gilgamesh epic the plant had not been forbidden and no law had been given to make up for the lost wisdom of the heart.
+Contrary to the inconclusive ending of the Gilgamesh epic, the Bible gave a divine law - the Torah - to fill the gap left by the disappearance of the divine voice of the heart.
 Instead of Ea’s Deep, it was now said that “The Fear of the Lord is the beginning of wisdom.”
 And fear of their Lord became the driving force of the Jewish faith.
 The new law was forcibly instructed to the entire population and parents were admonished:

 “And if anyone still prophesies, their father and mother, to whom they were born, will say to them, ‘You must die, because you have told lies in the Lord’s name.’
 Then their own parents will stab the one who prophesies.”